« View All Posts

 Grow Room Air Condition Unit

-I know what you’re thinking “How can something that makes cold air help winterize my grow room?”
+I know what you're thinking, "How can something that cools the air actually help winterize my grow room?"

 Keeping Water Sources Warm

-There are two ways to tackle this – reservoir heaters or to use insulation around the water source hoses.
+But don't worry, there are two easy ways to handle this: you can either use reservoir heaters or wrap some insulation around the water hoses.

 Grow Room Insulation

-Basements get cold in the winter no matter what is happening in the rest of the house if they aren’t insulated.
-Adding insulation to the basement walls and rim joist can help, but keep in mind not all insulations are a good fit for a grow room.
+Basements can get pretty chilly in the winter, even if the rest of the house stays warm -- unless they're insulated.
+Adding insulation to your basement walls and rim joists can make a big difference.
+But here's the thing: not all types of insulation are ideal for a grow room.

 Regulating a Marijuana Grow Room Temperature